 Expense Reimbursement Rates

-$50 for a half-day at a tournament, plus mileage
+$75 for a half-day at a tournament, but no milage

 $100 for a full day at a tournament, plus mileage

-These match expense reimbursement rates were established in 2006 and based on an estimation of per-diem costs incurred by match officials for meals and incidental expenses, plus an estimation of costs for required equipment and clothing.
-The 2006 U.S. Government's General Accounting Office per-diem rate for meals and miscellaneous expenses in Boston is $64/day.
-We estimate a single match assignment to be a 1/2 day commitment, so the base rate for expense reimbursement is $32 per single match.
+These match expense reimbursement rates were established for the Fall 2013 season and based on an estimation of per-diem costs incurred by match officials for meals and incidental expenses, plus an estimation of costs for required equipment and clothing.
+The 2013 U.S. Government's General Accounting Office partial day per-diem rate for meals and miscellaneous expenses in Boston is $53.25/day.

-Referees are expected to provide for themselves at a minimum three complete kits (shorts, socks, jersey) to ensure sufficient contrast with team colors.
-Estimated cost of three complete kits is $270 ($55 jersey, $25 shorts, $10 socks).
-Referees are expected to look professional and well presented on the field, so it is estimated that three sets of kit will need replacing after about 30 matches or tournaments. $270/30 matches = $9/match or tournament.
+Referees are expected to provide for themselves at a complete kit (shorts, socks, jersey) to ensure sufficient contrast with team colors.
+Estimated cost of the complete kit is $94 ($55 jersey, $30 shorts, $9 socks).
+Referees are expected to look professional and well presented on the field, so it is estimated that each kit will need replacing after about 10 matches or tournaments. $94/10 matches = $9.40/match or tournament.

-Referees are also expected to provide additional miscellaneous equipment such as two watches with stop watch and countdown features and touch flags.
-Costs for these over the course of several seasons are estimated at $4.50 per game.
+Referees are also expected to provide additional miscellaneous equipment such as red / yellow cards, a whistle, touch flags, and a kit bag.
+Costs for these over the course of several seasons are estimated at $7.35 per game.

 Match expenses can only be claimed at the end of each season.
-Deadlines for requesting reimbursement will be established each year by the President and communicated to Society members.
-For the spring season (matches March 1 through May 31) the dealine is usually around June 30.
-The deadline for requesting reimbursement for the summer and fall seasons (matches June 1 through November 30) is generally around December 15.
+Deadlines for requesting reimbursement will be established each year by the Treasurer and communicated to Society members.
+For the spring season (matches March 1 through June 30) the dealine is usually around July 15.
+The deadline for requesting reimbursement for the summer and fall seasons (matches June 1 through November 30) is generally around December 31.

 To request reimbursement, refees are asked to review their individual financial statements found in their "my space" on the website and then email the Treasurer requesting reimbursement of no more than the amount identified on the financial statement.
 The Treasurer will make payments of approved expenses within 2 weeks of receiving requests.
 A transactin record of requests and payments will be maintained for each member and will be accessible via the individual referees account on the website.